Murine respirovirus: Virulence

 A field SeV isolate, that is attenuated through egg-passages, is less virulent for mouse respiratory cells.
 Therefore, the strains that were isolated from animals a few decades ago and went through multiple passages in eggs are less virulent for mice in comparison with the strains that are fresh field isolates.

-Defective interfering genomes
+Defective interfering genomes or particles

-Defective interfering (DI) genomes or defective viral genomes (DVGs) are replication defective viral RNA products generated during viral infections by many types of viruses, including SeV.
+Defective interfering (DI) genomes or defective viral genomes (DVGs) or defective interfering particles (DIPs) are replication defective viral RNA products generated during viral infections by many types of viruses, including SeV.
 It has been experimentally established that DI genomes can be readily produced by viral infection at high multiplicity.
 A single amino acid substitution in a nucleoprotein (NP) causes an increased production rate of DI genomes in the SeV Cantell strain, which is known for its particularly strong induction of interferon beta (IFN-β) during viral infection.
 It has been shown that DI are responsible for this strong IFN-β induction.
+Other genomic change such as loss of the Sendai virus C-protein has also been demonstrated to cause accumulation of DI genomes.